intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/FAQ/faq.md

 You may encounter this error during finetuning, expecially when run 70B model.
 Please raise the system open file limit using `ulimit -n 1048576`.

-### **In Windows:** RuntimeError: could not create a primitive
+### `RuntimeError: could not create a primitive` on Windows

-This error may happen when you have multiple GPUs in Windows operating system.
-To solve this error, you can open Device Manager (you can find it by search "Device Manager" in your start menu).
-Then click the "Display adapter" option, and disable all the GPU you do not want to use.
+This error may happen when multiple GPUs exists for Windows Users.
+To solve this error, you can open Device Manager (search "Device Manager" in your start menu).
+Then click the "Display adapter" option, and disable all the GPU device you do not want to use.
 Restart your computer and try again.
 IPEX-LLM should work fine this time.